 The previously mentioned TIL and TCR therapies can only target and eliminate cancer cells that present their antigens in a certain context (when the antigens are bound by the major histocompatibility complex, or MHC).

 Recent advances in cell-based immunotherapy have enabled doctors to overcome this.
 Scientists equip a patient’s T cells with a synthetic receptor known as a CAR, which stands for chimeric antigen receptor.

-A key advantage of CARs is their ability to bind to cancer cells even if their antigens aren’t presented on the surface via MHC.
-This renders more cancer cells vulnerable to their attacks.
+A key advantage of CARs is their ability to bind to cancer cells even if their antigens aren’t presented on the surface via MHC, which can render more cancer cells vulnerable to their attacks.
+However, CAR T cells can only recognize antigens that themselves are naturally expressed on the cell surface, so the range of potential antigen targets is smaller than with TCRs.
 In October 2017, the U.S. Food and Drug Administration (FDA) approved the first CAR T cell therapy to treat adults with certain types of large B-cell lymphoma.

 Given their power, CARs are being explored in a variety of strategies for many cancer types.
 One approach currently in clinical trials is using stem cells to create a limitless source of off-the-shelf CAR T cells.
-If successful, this could allow doctors to treat patients in a timelier fashion.
+This may have application to only selected settings, but could allow doctors to treat those patients in a timelier fashion.

 Natural Killer (NK) Cell Therapy